-Your hair type/texture can also help you decide if bangs are a good choice.
+Your hair type and texture can also help you decide if bangs are a good choice.
 For instance, cowlicks and other parting issues can make the process of styling bangs tricky.
-That doesn’t mean you can’t rock bangs if you’ve got a cowlick, but you should consider how much frustration you’re willing to endure.
+That doesn’t mean you can’t have bangs if you’ve got a cowlick, but you should consider how much frustration you’re willing to endure.

 4. What's the right type for your face shape?

-Naturally, you should also consider your face shape before making the cut.
-After all, picking the right style of bangs for your gorgeous face can mean the difference between hair perfection and hair disaster.
+Also consider your face shape before making the cut.
+After all, picking the right style of bangs for your face can mean the difference between hair perfection and hair disaster.

 The best bangs for your face shape

 Ladies with square or oblong face shapes, on the other hand, can opt for longer, layered fringe.
-Trendy, mini “baby bangs” also work well on square face shapes.
+Trendy “baby bangs” also work well on square face shapes.

-Last but not least, oval face shapes are well-suited for the popular blunt bangs that so many Hollywood darlings are rocking.
-“Oval face shapes are the best for blunt bangs because cheekbones are hollow to balance out the bangs and chin,” said Glamsquad lead educator, Bianca Bruno.
+Oval face shapes are well-suited for the blunt bangs that have become so popular.
+“Oval face shapes are the best for blunt bangs because cheekbones are hollow to balance out the bangs and chin,” said Glamsquad lead educator Bianca Bruno.
 For the best look, Bruno said, keep your blunt fringe medium length and a bit soft.

 Bangs maintenance and styling